thejaywhy/randomjy-hugo/content/posts/vagrant-yaml.md

 draft = true

 +++
 Have you heard of [Vagrant] (https://www.vagrantup.com/)?
 It's a pretty awesome way to manage VMs, containers, or even cloud instances.
 You can use the `Vagrantfile` to set up and configure the instance, check it into git, and share!
 Now you can rely on everyone to have the same starting point.
 Makes setting up development environments a breeze.
-And today I'd like to share with you something I've found to make it even more powerful.
+And today I'd like to share with you something I've found to make it even easier to use.

 So when you run `vagrant up` the vagrant tool is going to take and evaluate your `Vagrantfile`.
 Here's an example `Vagrantfile` taken from the Vagrant docs: